SysAdminDoc/Blog/Facebook/BrowserWars2025.md

 - **Floorp**: A customizable Firefox fork with privacy swagger.
 [Download](https://floorp.app/en/download)
 - **Tor**: The dark web’s gateway doubling as a privacy shield.
 [Download](https://www.torproject.org/download/)

-This isn’t about who renders pages prettiest.
-It’s about who owns your data, who tracks your every click, and who gets rich off your attention.

 ---

 ## 🧨 Google vs. uBlock Origin: The Adpocalypse Escalates